Westmoreland Symphony Orchestra logo

 Friday Evening Music Club

-he Friday Evening Music Club of the Westmoreland Symphony Orchestra announces the opening of the 2024-2025 season, “A Year of Collaboration!”
+The Friday Evening Music Club of the Westmoreland Symphony Orchestra presents the 2024-2025 season, “A Year of Collaboration!

 Admission is free to club members and voluntary donations are accepted from non-members at the door.
 All are invited to a reception following the recital.

-February 28, 2025 – Organ Highlights – First United Methodist Church
+February 28, 2025 – Organ Highlights – First Presbyterian Church

 April 25, 2025 – Season Finale – Campana Chapel